1. Changelog

 along with the corresponding

-stdc_vla_alloc for every single variable length array object if it has access to suitable storage already available, including if it has access to data previously provided by
+stdc_vla_alloc for every single variable length array object if access to suitable storage is already available, including access to data previously provided by an invocation of

 stdc_vla_free .
 The following: